Visiting Guanajuato and Queretaro

 It’s a very picturesque town to walk.
 It actually reminded me of Vernazza in Italy because of the winding stairs, colorful houses, and wonderful views.
 I had to pinch myself a few times to remember that I was actually in Mexico.
 And for such a small town there is an abundance of impressive churches and some very pretty plazas.
-Another thing that makes the town attractive is that many of the streets are closed off to car traffic; it’s a great place to walk around (Mexican cities generally not great for that).
+Another thing that makes the town attractive is that many of the streets are closed off to car traffic; it makes for a great place to walk around (something Mexican cities are not known for).

 “Who you calling a pig?
 You’re the pig”.